-It is strongly recommended to disable the UART only, if it is foreseeable that there will be no UART communication for several seconds.
+We insistently recommend disabling the UART using this command only, if it is foreseeable that there will be no UART communication for several seconds!
 Use cases could be during advertising phase to wait for connecting Bluetooth® LE devices or when broadcasting data via Beacons.

-Disabling the UART peripheral of the module results in a reduction of current consumption of about 550μA.
+Disabling the UART peripheral of the module results in a reduction of current consumption of about 1.15mA.